dipanjanroy2/dipanjanroy2/README.md

 ## Hello friend 👋

 Hi, I'm Dipanjan Roy a *self-taught* **Programmer**,**Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building engaging and stunning products that serve a great deal of purpose.
-I'm a creative problem-solving enthusiast and a product guy, with a constantly growing love for surprising products.
+I'm a creative problem-solving enthusiast and a product guy, with a constantly growing love for surprising products.I thrive on challenge and constantly set goals for myself, so I have something to strive towards.
+I’m not comfortable with settling, and I’m always looking for an opportunity to do better and achieve greatness.

  <img align="right" alt="GIF" src="https://csspoint101.com/wp-content/uploads/2020/10/Developer-on-laptop.gif" width="500" height="320" />